juliarnoldd/zolan/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

 With a vast population of roughly 2 million, the Tuareg are a nomadic people located throughout the Sahara.
 They stretch from Southwestern Libya to Southern Algeria, Mali, Niger, Burkina Faso, and even the far North of Nigeria.

-While there are many societies that make up the Tuareg people, what we see is that as tribes developed through time, some remained matrilineal while some adopted paternal succession.
+For the hundreds of years, different societies of Tuareg people formed throughout many different geographic locations.
+These tribes developed their own versions of Tuareg society and while most remained matrilineal, there were some that adopted paternal succession.

-We will be discussing the origins and focusing on those that remained matrilineal.
-However, as they are the majority, we won’t be focusing on the specific names of the clans.
+For our purposes, we will be focusing on the majority - the matrilineal Tuareg societies.

 Firstly, the Tuareg are primarily comprised of those who follow a Muslim faith, yet they have a rich history of practicing matrilineality, something that differs from their Arab counterparts.